Management Consulting · Executive Advisory · Leadership Architecture

 Designed for your self-sufficiency, not ongoing dependency.

 Every engagement is designed to conclude with the organisation capable of sustaining its own alignment.
 We succeed when you no longer need us — and our model is built around that outcome, not around the next phase of work.
+In practice: this means explicitly not recommending a Tier B when the Tier A produces a plan the organisation can implement independently.
+It means building the handover into the engagement from day one.
+The 90-day check-in is standard not because we want to stay involved — but because it is how we verify the architecture held.

 • 04